 - True — When a VRRP router is configured with higher priority than the current active is up, it replaces the current active.

 - False — Even if a VRRP router with a higher priority than the current active is up, it does not replace the current active.
 Only the original active (when it becomes available) replaces the standby.

 Step 13.
 In the Accept Control Mode area, choose from the following options:

-- Accept — The virtual router in Master state will accept packets addressed to the IP address of the virtual router as its own even if it is not the address owner.
+- Accept — The virtual router in active state will accept packets addressed to the IP address of the virtual router as its own even if it is not the address owner.

-- Drop — The virtual router in Master state will drop packets addressed to the virtual router IP address if it is not the address owner.
+- Drop — The virtual router in active state will drop packets addressed to the virtual router IP address if it is not the address owner.

 Note: In this example, Accept is chosen.